pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 ![image](https://user-images.githubusercontent.com/92078754/215955930-590628a4-463b-4090-b2d2-12defed9aeb0.png)

-Next, you need to tweak the main configuration file **sudo vim /etc/postgresql/9.6/main/postgresql.conf**.
+Next, you need to tweak the main configuration file **/etc/postgresql/9.6/main/postgresql.conf** using your editor.
-With the file open, scroll down and locate the listen_addresses directive.
+With the file open, locate the listen_addresses directive.
 The directive specifies the host under which the PostgreSQL database server listens to connections.
 Uncomment the directive by removing the # symbol then replace localhost with localhost ‘*’ in single quotation marks as shown:

 ![image](https://user-images.githubusercontent.com/92078754/215722631-7ec6ac62-7726-4fee-821c-ad1149699efd.png)

 Next, locate the wal_level directive.
 The setting specifies the amount of information to be written to the Write Ahead Log (WAL) file.
-Uncomment the line and set it to hot_standby as shown below:
+Uncomment the line and set it to hot_standby as shown below.

 ![image](https://user-images.githubusercontent.com/92078754/215723032-7e1486d7-8ac5-4eee-8be8-206c8a18eb24.png)